 I lost touch with most of my friends after my spiritual awakening.
 To be honest, I distanced myself from some, and the others distanced themselves from me.
 If you’re experiencing something similar, don’t despair.
 As the saying goes, “there’s light at the end of the tunnel.”

 We take birth into the transactional world to interact, learn, and grow.
-Any interaction between two people that doesn’t facilitate growth dies automatically over time, irrespective of spiritual awakening.
+Any interaction between two people that doesn’t facilitate growth or understanding dies automatically over time, especially in the case of spiritual awakening, and that’s why spiritual awakening is painful.

 So many friendships, relationships, and associations die because they run out of things to offer.
 And I’m not just talking about material things but things like love, compassion, understanding, empathy, and more.
 If there’s no honestly in a relationship or friendship, how long do you think it’s going to last.